Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/Application/Draw_dials_with_Display_and_lvgl.md

 ---
 description: Using LVGL and TFT on the Seeed Studio Round Display for XIAO
-title: Using LVGL and TFT on the Seeed Studio Round Display for XIAO
+title: Using LVGL and TFT on the Round Display for XIAO with XIAO ESP32S3 (Sense)
 keywords:
 - XIAO
 - Round Dislay